sourcery-ai-experiments/blog.nathanv.me/content/posts/wyze-band-review/index.md

 In the app, you can (presumably) setup these shortcuts.

-{{< figure src="img/shortcuts-app.jpg" alt="The shortcuts screen on the Band and in the Wyze app" position="center" style="border-radius: 8px;" caption="The shortcuts screen on the Band and in the Wyze app" captionPosition="center" >}}
+{{< figure src="img/shortcuts-app.jpg" alt="The shortcuts screen on the Band and in the Wyze app" caption="The shortcuts screen on the Band and in the Wyze app" captionPosition="center" >}}

 #### Notifications